It’s a different world here.

 The climate is similar to Northern France and Southern England, although it can feel more windy - being an island with little shelter.
 America is the closest landmass to the west, and with a westerly prevailing wind, the air in Alderney is always fresh and clean.

 There is just one town in Alderney, St Anne, and its high street – Victoria Street – is a cobbled road with a selection of local shops.
-Other than HSBC and Natwest there is not a non-local shop in sight.
+Other than HSBC and Lloyds there is not a non-local shop in sight.
 You will not find a Macdonalds, a Topshop or even a Boots.

 Getting Here and Getting Around